Dordogne (river): Etymology

+Influenced by the suffix -onna, which is found in many river names, medieval forms adopted a reduplicated suffix -ononia: Dorononia fluvius (6th century), Dornonia (8th century), which evolved into Dordonia (9th century) through a process of dissimilation, thus presenting the false impression of a Dore-Dogne etymology.
+Aimoin of Fleury is the first known author to have used the name Dordonia.

+In Occitan, the river is known as Dordonha.

 Nature

 The Dordogne is one of the few rivers in the world that exhibit the phenomenon of a tidal bore, known as a mascaret.

 The upper valley of the Dordogne is a series of deep gorges.
 The cliffs, steep banks, fast flowing water and high bridges attract both walkers and drivers.
 In several places the river is dammed to form long, deep lakes.
 Camp sites and holiday homes have proliferated wherever the valley floor is wide enough to accommodate them.

 Below Argentat and around Beaulieu-sur-Dordogne, the valley widens to accommodate fertile farmland, well-watered pasture and orchards.
 In the towns, which are major tourist attractions because of their history and architecture, the quaysides are lined with eating and drinking places.
 In Périgord, the valley widens further to encompass one of France's main gastronomic regions, with vineyards, poultry farms and truffle-rich woodlands.

 The main season for tourism in the Valley of the Dordogne is from June to September, with July and August being high season.
 The lifestyle and culture of the Dordogne valley attract both visitors and incomers from all over France, but also from many other countries, particularly Britain and Germany.